-Co-requisite: PN 1206 Clinical Practicum III.
+Co-requisite: PN 1202 PN Clinical Practicum III

-This class covers medical and surgical conditions of the obstetrical client, women's and men's reproductive health, the care of the pediatric client, and the client with mental health disorders.
-An emphasis is placed on the nursing, pharmacological, nutritional, spiritual and emotional care of the client as part of the holistic process of nursing care.
+This class covers normal and abnormal conditions of the obstetrical client, women's and men's reproductive health, the care of the pediatric client, and the client with mental health disorders.
+An emphasis is placed on the anatomy and physiology, developmental stages, and the nursing, pharmacological, nutritional, spiritual and emotional care of the client as part of the holistic process of nursing care.
 Current and emerging infectious diseases, emergency preparedness, genetic research and cloning, principles of management, delegation, legal and ethical aspects of nursing including the Nurse Practice Act are included in this course.
+Electronic Medical Records, written documentation, therapeutic communication, and oral communication are incorporated into this course.